jenjouhung/ssw/README.md

   }
 ]
 ```
 The example consists of three tasks of all three possible runing types with unissw and unissw dila.
-That are: data_type set to "s"(seperate mode),"p" (pair mode), and "t" (two text modes).
+That are: data_type set to "s"(seperate mode),"s+" (seperate mode with common character count), "p" (pair mode), and "t" (two text modes).

 ## Overview